No. 489 Squadron RNZAF: 1945 and disbandment

 No. 489 Squadron's anti-shipping work along Norway's coast continued into 1945, and for the final months of the war it was led by Wing Commander D. Hammond.
 The squadron continued to operate as part of the Anzac Strike Wing, which now included a British squadron as well as the Australian unit.
 Major sorties during the year included one on 9 February to Førde Fjord, in which a Narvik-class destroyer was attacked and damaged by 30 Beaufighters.
 Later in the month, one of the squadron's crews sighted and sunk the Alsterstum, a 2,500-ton freighter carrying a load of mines.
 Another crew torpedoed a 3,000-ton cargo ship the following month.

 The last operational mission for the squadron, involving a pair of Beaufighters, was flown on 21 May.
 By this time, it had carried out about 1,250 sorties in the previous five months.
 In June, with the war in Europe now at an end, it moved to RAF Banff, in Banffshire, and began to re-equip with the de Havilland Mosquito with a view to moving to the Pacific.
 However, before the conversion to Mosquitoes was completed, the Empire of Japan collapsed and the war ended.
 The squadron was subsequently disbanded on 1 August.

 Operational summary

 During the course of its service during the Second World War, No. 489 Squadron flew 2,380 sorties and 9,773 hours on operations.
 A total of 33 New Zealanders were killed while serving with the squadron.
-Awards made to its personnel included two Distinguished Service Orders, 19 Distinguished Flying Crosses with one bar, a Conspicuous Gallantry Medal and a Distinguished Flying Medal.
+Awards made to its personnel as a result of their service with the squadron included two Distinguished Service Orders, 19 Distinguished Flying Crosses with one bar, a Conspicuous Gallantry Medal and a Distinguished Flying Medal.